-1. Connect the USB cable to your projector's USB TypeB port.
+1. Connect the USB cable to your projector's USB-B port.

-- 2. Connect the other end to any available USB port on your computer. - 3.
-If necessary, configure your computer to work with an external USB mouse.
+2. Connect the other end to any available USB port on your computer.

+If you want to use the remote control as a wireless mouse, you need to change the USB Type B setting in the projector's Extended menu.
+You may also need to configure your computer to work with an external USB mouse.
 See your computer documentation for details.